 - ‘ping’ news services and blog directories with new content

-4. Take advantage of search algorithms
+4. Take full advantage of search algorithms

-Setting up your website in a way that gives it the best chance of being automatically discovered by one of these algorithms means that you may end up on the receiving end of a lot of web traffic without much effort.
-For some information on how to optimise your site correctly for search engines, you can read our SEO tips here.
+Setting up your website in a way that gives it the best chance of being discovered by one of these algorithms means that you may automatically end up on the receiving end of a lot of web traffic (particularly if you blog in the right way).

 5. Split test your content

-A/B testing tools work by
+A/B testing tools typically work by:

-- automatically rolling out the best performing version of your content to the majority of your web visitors or subscribers.
+- Automatically rolling out the best performing version of your content to the majority of your web visitors or subscribers.

 6. Use cloud accounting tools to automate invoicing and bank reconciliation

-Thankfully, by using a cloud-based accounting tool such as Xero or Quickbooks Online, you can automate some of the key aspects of managing your business finances.
-Take a look at our Xero review to find out how you can use an online accounting app to automatically handle invoicing, credit control and bank reconciliation.
+Thankfully, by using a cloud-based accounting tool such as Xero, Freshbooks or Quickbooks Online, you can automate many of the key aspects of managing your business finances — for example invoicing, financial reporting, credit control and bank reconciliation.

 Not convinced yet?

-Well, you’re probably reading this post because one of three things happened:
+Well, you’re probably reading this post because one of these things happened: